-Every year, you build up a pension at a rate of 1/49th of the amount of pensionable pay you received in that Scheme year if you are in the main section.
+Every year, you build up a pension at a rate of 1/49th of the amount of pensionable pay (and assumed pensionable pay) you received in that Scheme year if you are in the main section.
 You build up a pension at half this rate if you are in the 50/50 section.